benwu25/library-daikon/README.md

 The daikon library is included privately in each file for now.
 They should be identical across the four files.

-Everything in the impl blocks is generated, and everything in the function bodies in main.rs is generated.
+Every impl block is generated, and every function body (except for main) in main.rs is generated.